-One of the most frequently asked questions by consumers of our products is how to get the best value when purchasing a wheelchair van.
+One of the most frequently asked questions by consumers of our products is how to get the best value and what is the best time for buying a wheelchair van.
 Sometimes the question is part of a response to one of my articles in New Mobility Magazine, other times it is an unspoken part of a conversation about purchasing a new wheelchair/scooter accessible van.

 Over the years I’ve done some thinking about this topic, especially as it relates to consumers who drive many miles during a year.
 I’ve looked at creative financing, leasing, gas mileage and other options.
 The bottom line to reduce the cost per mile for driving your vehicle and get the best value is to reduce the purchase price of your handicap van.

 And, if you are looking for a great van and a value price, now is the best time to buy.
 I know the stock market is erratic, the housing market is poor and many companies aren’t doing well.
 But because of all this economic bad news, car makers have cut their prices and offered discounts and rebates.
 You don’t have to look hard to find vehicles at bargain prices.

 General Motors, for example, reduced the prices on their entire North American product line several years ago.
 Now they are giving more price incentives and rebates on the 2008 Chevrolet Uplander and the 2007 Buick Terraza.
 We don’t have any Terraza vans left to convert, but some still can be found at BraunAbility dealers.
 GM made extra 2008 Uplanders for us.
 The inexpensive models are converted into ADA-compliant EnterVans.
 This is relatively easy for us to do because they are taller than most minivans and easily meet the 56 inch tall door requirement.
 This extra height also makes them good private-use vans for people who sit tall in their wheelchairs.
 When decked-out by GM with leather seats, stereo, DVD, OnStar and other luxury features, they are beautiful vehicles both inside and out.